 -

-Attend workshops or gatherings (schedule TBA)
+Attend workshops or gatherings (schedule below)

 Explore self-guided poem walk